C00kie-/squirrel.lu/intro-to-misp-CTI.md

 creds for machine:
 	- MISP admin: admin@admin.test
 	- SSH: misp/Password1234
-- First thing you are asked to do is to change the password.
+- first thing you are asked to do is to change the password.
-- Secondly you will create an organisation and a user.
+- secondly you will create an organisation and a user.
-- Then you'll log into MISP with this new user account.
+- then you'll log into MISP with this new user account.

 ## 2. Create and populate an event
 - add attribute, **batch add** (import multiple to creation of unique attributes)